10 Small Business Marketing Strategies That Actually Work

 - SMS notifications (loyalty program, discounts, and shipping notifications)

 9. Invest in search engine optimization (SEO)

-SEO is the process of optimizing your website for Google and other search engines.
+Another popular online marketing strategy is search engine optimization (SEO).
+This involves optimizing your website so that it appears higher on search engine results pages.
 By investing in SEO, you can improve your website's ranking in search results and attract more visitors.

 10. Blog about the latest trends and events related to your business niche